gobo-eiffel/gobo/work/geuc/Readme.txt

 version of the Unicode Character Database, then please copy geuc.e to geuc-vxxx.e, and make the necessary changes.

-4) Run the utility to produce unversioned files:

-./geuc

-5) Run the utility to produce versioned files. e.g.
+4) Run the utility to produce versioned files. e.g.

-./geuc --uc_version=v410
+./geuc --uc_version=410

 The character string after --uc_version= will be used unchanged (apart from case) in the generated class names.